Each season brings new adventures to Tappahannock and Essex County.

 Day Two

 Start your Saturday morning at the Tappahannock Farmers Market.
-Stroll the historic streets of Tappahannock during the Farmers’ Market on the 3rd Saturday of the month from April through November at the intersection of Cross and Prince streets.
+Stroll the historic streets of Tappahannock during the Farmers’ Market on the 3rd Saturday of the month from April through November.
 Shop for fresh, local produce; homemade baked goods; fresh meats and seafoods; unique crafts and gifts; and plants.
 The market also offers live music entertainment, on-site dining options and fun activities for the whole family.

 TAPP into artfully curated nautical gifts, unique clothing and home décor found throughout a downtown of close-knit shopkeepers who love to share what they treasure most about Tappahannock and Essex County.
 A few along the way include